 A judging committee will evaluate each application based on the information provided in the application including the following criteria:

-- Profile of the institution’s proposed mentor coach and perceived mentorship experience of the Tara VanDerveer Fellow
+- Profile of the institution’s proposed mentor coach and perceived mentorship experience of the WSF VanDerveer Fellow

 - Proposed job description for the WSF VanDerveer Fellow